Maetel1309/DynamicBones-To-MagicaCloth2/README.md

     *   Place the `DynamicBoneToMagicaClothConverter.cs` script inside an `Editor` folder in your Unity project (e.g., `Assets/Editor/`).
 3.  **Hierarchy Conversion:**
     *   Select the root GameObject in your Hierarchy window that contains the `DynamicBone` components you wish to convert.
-    *   Go to **Tools > Convert DB to MagicaCloth V2 (Selected Hierarchy)** from the main menu.
+    *   Go to **Tools > Convert DB to MagicaCloth V2** and choose one of the conversion options:
+        *   **Hierarchy - Convert All (Warn on Exclusions)**
+        *   **Hierarchy - Skip Components with Exclusions**
-    *   Alternatively, right-click on the selected GameObject in the Hierarchy and choose **Convert Hierarchy to MagicaCloth V2**.
+    *   Alternatively, right-click on the selected GameObject in the Hierarchy and choose from the **Convert Hierarchy to MagicaCloth V2** submenu.
     *   A confirmation dialog will appear.
-Review the information and click "Yes, Convert Hierarchy" to proceed.
+Review the information and click "Yes, Convert" to proceed.
 4.  **Single Component Conversion:**
     *   Select the GameObject that has the `DynamicBone` component you want to convert.
     *   In the Inspector window, right-click on the header of the `DynamicBone` component.
     *   Choose **Convert This Component to MagicaCloth V2**.
     *   A confirmation dialog will appear.
 Click "Yes, Convert This Component" to proceed.
 5.  **Review & Cleanup:**
     *   After the conversion, check the Unity Console for any warnings or informational messages.
-These messages will guide you on properties that require manual attention.
+These will guide you on properties that require manual attention.
+    *   A new `MC2` GameObject will be present at the root of your selection. **Inspect its children** to find and tune the newly created `MagicaCloth` components.
-    *   If any `DynamicBone` components were not processed during the main conversion (e.g., due to an error or if they had exclusions and you chose to skip them in a previous version of this script), a final cleanup dialog will appear, offering to remove them.
+    *   If any `DynamicBone` components were not processed (e.g., because you chose to skip them), a final cleanup dialog will appear, offering to remove them.
-    *   **Thoroughly inspect and test** the converted GameObjects.
-Adjust MagicaCloth parameters as needed to achieve the desired simulation.
+    *   **Thoroughly inspect and test** the converted setup.

 ## Important Notes